-We don't know about you, but our Sunday evenings typically involve scrambling to get our weekday lunches prepped and portioned before bedtime.
-The last thing we want to do is wait around for a pot of rice or a batch of beans to cool down.
-Here's what we do instead.
+I don't know about you, but my evenings often involve a last-minute scramble to get the next day's lunches prepped and portioned before bedtime.
+The last thing I want to do is wait around for a pot of rice or a batch of beans to cool down.
+That's when I pull out my baking sheet.

-To help move things along, we transfer the rice, beans, or whatever we're cooking to a cool baking sheet lined with parchment and spread the food out into a thin layer.
+To help move things along, I transfer the rice, beans, or whatever we're cooking onto a baking sheet lined with parchment and spread the food out into a thin layer.
 This lets the heat disperse quickly and evenly.
-We also sometimes cover the baking sheet with plastic wrap to prevent the food from drying out and poke a few holes to allow ventilation.
+I also sometimes cover the baking sheet with plastic wrap to prevent the food from drying out and poke a few holes to allow ventilation.

-This little trick has saved us from long wait times countless times (or just chucking the whole pot in the fridge, which isn't always the best thing to do).
+This little trick has saved me from long waits countless times (or just chucking the whole pot in the fridge, which isn't always the best thing to do).

 Do you do this, too?
 Or do you have another way of quickly cooling your grains?

 This post has been updated — originally published April 11, 2011.